How to sell a haunted house

 If you’ve done all these things, but Caspar doesn’t want to cooperate, maybe its time to call in the Ghostbusters.
 There are many professionals in each city that will help you deal with your haunted house.
 Some will try to get the ghost to leave, while others will just try to convince the ghost to be friends.

 Even if you take all these steps, you can expect a lot less demand for your haunted house.
 Haunted houses and other problem homes generally spend 45% longer on the market, probably because only 12% of buyers are willing to pay full price for a haunted house.
 In fact, less than 1/3 of home buyers would even buy a haunted house to begin with.
 If selling your home in a reasonable amount of time is your priority, you’ll probably need to reduce the price.
 It’s a trade-off between time and money.
-But remember, if you’re still paying the bank off your mortgage, you’re paying the bank each month your house doesn’t sell.
+But remember, if you’re still paying the bank for your mortgage, you’re paying the bank each month your house doesn’t sell.

 Need advice on how to sell a haunted house?
 Call me.